sghosh-Dev/BreastCancerDetection/README.md

-Using machine learning create a breast cancer detection identifier using:
+Using machine learning to create a breast cancer detection identifier using:

 1.Logistic Regression
 2.Decision Tree classifiers